-Every now and then, we would come across news, research, and findings with regards to the state of the Earth, related environmental issues and how the world is affected by humankind’s actions and attempts.
-We will then be compelled to make the right choices and to decide to act upon a matter that will environmentally benefit us and those around us.
+Every now and then, we would come across news, research, and findings with regard to the state of the Earth, related environmental issues and how the world is affected by humankind’s actions.
+We will then be compelled to make the right choices and to decide to act upon a matter that will benefit us and those around us.

 إِنَّ الدُّنْيَا حُلْوَةٌ خَضِرَةٌ وَإِنَّ اللَّهَ مُسْتَخْلِفُكُمْ فِيهَا فَيَنْظُرُ كَيْفَ تَعْمَلُونَ

 “The world is sweet and green, and verily Allah is going to install you as vicegerents in it in order to see how you act”.